-by J Kraus
+by James Kraus

-Lord Brett Sinclair’s Bahama Yellow Aston Martin DBS in “The Persuaders!”
+Lord Brett Sinclair’s Bahama Yellow Aston Martin DBS in The Persuaders!, 1971

 Ancient wisdom once held that in the vintage car market, red, white and black were the best colours for resale.
 However, as Bob Dylan once declared; The times they are a-changin’.